LDSSA/ds-prep-course/README.md

 Before the prep-course you will have to complete these instructions, this is essential.

-Once you complete the setup mark yourself as such on [this spreadsheet](https://docs.google.com/spreadsheets/d/1NDddtliEi8RdGmEogCz2Lz-Yyq3IM6wjYDY1IuR18GI/edit?usp=sharing).
+Once you complete the setup mark yourself as completed (Yes) on [this spreadsheet](https://docs.google.com/spreadsheets/d/1NDddtliEi8RdGmEogCz2Lz-Yyq3IM6wjYDY1IuR18GI/edit?usp=sharing).
 Make sure that you complete the setup by the 30th of March, as the course will begin on that day.
-If you are struggling to install any of the software to be mentioned below, tell us ASAP!
-The course by itself will be very intensive, so we do not want you to waste time on the setting up part after the 30th of March!!
+If you are struggling to install any of the software mentioned below, tell us ASAP!
+The course by itself will be very intensive, so we do not want you to waste time setting up after the 30th of March!!

 By completing this you will setup and learn about all the tools you'll be using during the academy.
 We will also be able to identify any problems in time to figure out a solution.

-Don't worry if you can't figure out what some the the commands you will use do.
+Don't worry if you can't figure out what some of the the commands you will use do.
 Anything that is important will be explained in more detail during the course.